What is ‘Fuck You Money' and why do I need it?

 Financial obligations

 Be honest with yourself when you complete these calculations.
 Take time to research your options.
-If you have existing financial obligations (like a mortgage, school loan, or family), consider the term of those payments.
-Finally, total your expenses and determine what you need annually to support yourself.
+If you have existing financial obligations (like a mortgage, school loan, or family), consider the terms of those payments.
+Finally, total your expenses and determine what you need annually to support yourself right now.

 Is Fuck You money the same as the FIRE movement?

 FIRE is not the same as FU Money.
-Still, success at achieving the financial independence of the movement would clearly provide you with the ability to walk away from anyone or anything that you wanted to.
+Still, achieving the financial independence of the movement would clearly provide you with the ability to walk away from anyone or anything unworthy of your time.
 One helpful piece of advice from the FIRE movement is to consider every expenditure in terms of how many hours you must work to earn it.

 Is it worth it?
 You can make dinner at home for far less (say, a nice meal for $10 if you buy the ingredients and cook for yourself), which equates to only 20 minutes of work.

-In contrast, if your auto loan payment is $320 per month, that requires ten hours of work.
-Once you start looking at what you are working for, your choices may become clearer.
+In contrast, if your car loan payment is $320 per month, that requires ten hours of work.
+Once you start looking at where your life is going, your priorities change insanely fast.

 How to succeed at FIRE